HarshaK1997/Twitter_Assi_onedirect/README.md

 Description :
 ===========

-This Project is designed in pyCharm platform (python IDE).
+This Project is designed in pyCharm platform (python IDE) by Harsha.K

 Pre-requirements :
 ================